gardener/landscapercli/docs/reference/landscaper-cli_component-cli_component-archive_signatures_sign_signing-server.md

 ## landscaper-cli component-cli component-archive signatures sign signing-server

-fetch the component descriptor from an oci registry, sign it with a signature provided from a signing server, and re-upload
+fetch the component descriptor from an oci registry or local filesystem, sign it with a signature provided from a signing server, and re-upload

 ```
 landscaper-cli component-cli component-archive signatures sign signing-server BASE_URL COMPONENT_NAME VERSION [flags]